Hritikraj8804/KodeKloud_Engineer/100 days of devops/Day 023: Fork a Git Repository.md

 - There you will see a Git repository `sarah/story-blog`, `fork` it under `jon` user.

 `Note:` For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
 You may also consider using a screen recording software such as loom.com to record and share your work.

+# Solution

+Pretty simple and straight forward.

+1. Login into UI with given user password
+2. CLick on the repository (at right sidebar)
+3. Click on the fork option (top right)